Caroline Polachek Album Reviews

 2023, 9/10

 Caroline Polachek released her official solo debut Pang in 2019.
 She’d previously dabbed with solo records under pen names during her time with Chairlift.
-Desire has been slipping quietly out for a while – ‘Bunny is a Rider’ was a single back to 2021.
+Desire has been slipping quietly out for a while – ‘Bunny is a Rider’ was a single back in 2021.

 Where Pang balanced pop and art-rock sides, Desire emphasises the pop aspects of Polachek’s music.
 Polachek lost her father during the first wave of Covid – he was an academic who felt like Polachek was squandering her talents making pop music.